 Foods that are good to have before bed time

-The kiwi is a small, oval-shaped fruit popularly related to New Zealand while it’s grown in numerous countries.
+While the small, oval-shaped fruit is usually associated with New Zealand, kiwis are grown in many countries.
 There are both green and gold varieties, but green kiwis are produced in greater numbers.
-Kiwi is a superfood that possesses numerous vitamins and minerals, most notably vitamins C and E further as potassium and folate.
+Kiwi is dubbed as a superfood because its filled with vitamins and minerals, most notably vitamin C, E, potassium and folate.

 Some research has found that eating kiwi can improve sleep.
 In a study, subjects that ate two kiwis an hour before their bed time fell asleep faster and had better quality, longer sleep.
 It is not known obviously why kiwis may help with sleep, but researchers believe that it could relate to their antioxidant properties, ability to handle folate deficiencies, and high concentration of serotonin.

 Tart Cherries and Tart Cherry Juice

 As the name indicates, tart cherries have a definite flavor from sweet cherries.
 They are sold whole or as a tart cherry juice.
 Several studies have found sleep benefits for people that drink tart cherry juice.
 In one study, those that drank two one-cup servings of tart cherry juice per day were found to possess more total sleep time and better sleep efficiency.